Prafful-D/Commandline-Paint-2D/README.md

 - Create canvas command 'C'
   - Syntax : C x y
-  - where x is width and y is hight of 2*2 canvas
+  - where x is width and y is height of 2-D canvas
   - eg. C 20 4

 - Draw line command 'D'